Explanatory notes 2018

 Business rates are collected by local authorities.
 This money, together with revenue from Council Tax payers, revenue support grant provided by the government and certain other sums is used to pay for local services.

-From 1 April 2013, local authorities keep a proportion of the business rates paid locally which provides an incentive for them to work with local businesses to create a favourable local environment for growth.
+From 1 April 2013, local authorities keep a proportion of the business rates paid locally.
+This provides an incentive for us to work with local businesses to create a favourable local environment for growth.

 You can find further information about the business rates system, including transitional and other reliefs on the GOV.UK website